mlbernardoni/CS410_Clean/readme.txt

                 or one of the saved models can be examined in the ITMTF_vis_topic notebook

 Setup:          Windows: Open an anaconda prompt
-                         navagate to the project's directory
+                         navigate to the project's directory
                          type:  conda env create -f ITMTF.yml
                                 the created environment will be called "Gensim" when you open the notebook, you will have to change kernels to Gensim